wehlutyk/thesis/content/1-introduction-2-evolution.md

 Pair-specific communication systems will gradually align themselves into a global system when switching pairs in a community of participants [@fay_interactive_2010], and symbols will additionally lose iconicity when participants of a community are progressively replaced and the system has to be learned by newcomers [@caldwell_cultural_2012].
 Note that to ensure the emergence of a communication system, these experiments task participants with an explicitly cooperative problem, which in turn means that the emerging system still has a small degree of intentional design by the participants themselves.

-Thus the *unintentional* emergence of structure is studied separately, by analysing the conditions under which an existing unstructured communication system will evolve structure without participants being aware of it.
+Thus the *unintentional* emergence of structure is studied separately, by analysing the conditions under which structure will emerge in an existing unstructured communication system without participants being aware of it.
 This is done using the iterated learning paradigm.
 @kirby_cumulative_2008, for instance, ask a first participant to learn and use an initially random vocabulary of object names, and extrapolate it to unknown objects;
 her production is then used as the input vocabulary set for the next participant, who must in turn learn it and extrapolate it to unknown objects, and so on and so forth.